 Assignments: Six assignments will be given throughout the semester which will pertain to subject matter being covered.
-Details will be provided.
+Details will be provided and posted on Blackboard.

-Exams: Will be multiple choice, true/false, short answer, and a possible essay.
+Exams: Will be multiple choice, true/false, short answer, and essay.
 They will be given throughout the semester and cover information lecture and book.

-Group Presentation: Students will work in groups (2) to create a presentation on a topic agreed upon by the students and the instructor.
-The lecture can be up to 20 minutes (with Q&A) of delving deep into a topic.
+Group Presentation: Students will work in groups of 3 to 4 to create a presentation on a topic agreed upon by the students and the instructor.
+The lecture can be up to 20 minutes (with Q&A).
 It should be concise and include visual aids.
 Lecture topics and dates will be determined.
 Grading will be based on background physiology, etiology, impact of exercise/activity on underlying physiology, current and future research ideas, clarity of presentation, and quality of quiz created.
+A presentation rubric will be posted on Blackboard.